 Biographical information about each of our directors and director nominees is set forth below.
-Information is provided as of the Record Date of March 23, 2020.
+Information is provided as of the Record Date of March 28, 2022.
 The primary experience, qualifications, attributes and skills of each director nominee that led to the conclusion that such nominee should serve as a member of the Board of Directors are also described below.

 Michael H. Carrel.
-Mr. Carrel has served as President, Chief Executive Officer and director since November 2012.
-Since joining AtriCure, Mr. Carrel has fostered a patient-first company approach by focusing on the three core areas: innovation, clinical science and education.
-This strategic approach has led AtriCure to significantly invest in groundbreaking clinical trials for the treatment of atrial fibrillation (Afib), left atrial appendage management and pain management; expand its market presence within Europe and Asia; and grow the global employee base from 200 to over 700 employees.
+Mr. Carrel has been President, Chief Executive Officer and director since November 2012.
+Since joining AtriCure, Mr. Carrel has fostered a patient-first company mission by focusing on the three core areas: innovation, clinical science and education.
+This strategic approach has led AtriCure to significantly invest in the development of a pipeline of novel products and groundbreaking clinical trials for the treatment of atrial fibrillation (Afib), left atrial appendage management and pain management; expand its market presence within Europe and Asia; and grow the global employee base from 200 to over 900 employees.
 In addition, during Mike's tenure, AtriCure has acquired three companies, Estech, nContact, and SentreHEART, adding leading ablation and appendage management technologies to further AtriCure's market position worldwide.

-Before joining AtriCure, Mr. Carrel served as President and Chief Executive Officer of Vital Images, a publicly-traded medical imaging software company that was sold to Toshiba in 2011.
-Prior to Vital Images, Mr. Carrel was President and CEO of Zamba Corporation, a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, a privately-held provider of non-line-of-sight plug and play broadband wireless access systems.
-Mr. Carrel recently served as a director of Lombard Medical until acquired by MicroPort Scientific Corporation in 2018.
-Mr. Carrel currently serves on the board of the Medical Device Manufacturers Association (MDMA) and Axonics Modulation Technologies, Inc. a medical device company focused on the treatment of urinary and bowel dysfunction.
-Mr. Carrel holds a B.S. in Accounting from The Pennsylvania State University and an M.B.A. from The Wharton School at the University of Pennsylvania.
+His career includes successful leadership in global organizations in healthcare and technology industries.
+Before joining AtriCure, Mr. Carrel was President and Chief Executive Officer of Vital Images, Inc., a publicly-traded medical imaging software company.
+Under his leadership, the company grew revenue and profitability, increased global market share, expanded its presence to over 90 countries and was successfully sold to Toshiba Medical Systems Corporation.
+Prior to Vital Images, Mr. Carrel was President and CEO of Zamba Corporation, a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, Inc., a privately-held provider of non-line-of-sight plug and play broadband wireless access systems.

-^{ =} Board designated "audit committee financial expert" under SEC rules
+^{ =} Board designated "audit committee financial expert" under SEC rules.

-^{ =} Effective February 21, 2020, Ms. Prange joined the Compensation and Nominating and Corporate Governance Committees, and Mr. Florin joined the audit and Compliance, Quality, and Risk Committees.
-Ms. Johnson's service on the Audit Committee ended effective April 1, 2020.
+^{+ =} Effective June 15, 2021, Ms. Telman joined the Nominating and Corporate Governance Committee, and Ms. Yuen joined the Audit Committee.